The Poet as Democrat

 Walt Whitman, no sentimentalist, no stander above men and women or apart from them,

-I remain with the people—with my fellows, with mechanics and farmers—on equal terms,
+I remain with the people—with my fellows, with mechanics and farmers—

 I advance from the people in their own spirit.